nagadomi/nunif/waifu2x/README.md

 When `--format jpeg` or `--format webp` is specified, image-gamma value(gAMA) is ignored (removed from the output image).

-# Note
+# Note for ubuntu image viewer

-In Ubuntu 22.04, gThumb(Image Viewer) has a bug in rendering webp's alpha channel.
-If you encounter any problems with the alpha channel, please check it with Google-chrome.
+In Ubuntu 22.04, gThumb(default image viewer) has a bug in rendering webp's alpha channel.
+If you encounter any problems with the alpha channel, please check it with google-chrome.

+# Note for update

+`waifu2x/pretrained_models` is not automatically updated.
+If new `pretrained_models` are available, run `python -m waifu2x.download_models` manually after updating the sourcecode.

 # Command Line Interface